 Training: Progression Is King

-Our body senses the hard work and signals for more muscle proteins to be made.
+Our body senses the hard work and signals for more muscle to be made.
 The result?
-Bigger,
+Bigger, stronger muscles.

 “Everybody wanna be a bodybuilder, but don’t nobody wanna lift this heavy-ass weight”